eastmaels/steemblog.github.io/_posts/account/deanliu/2017-08-12_6-moments-of-life-6.md

 - - -

-This page is synchronized from the post: [人間一刻 #6 🕒 Moments of Life #6](https://steemit.com/@deanliu/6-moments-of-life-6)
+This page is synchronized from the post: ['人間一刻 #6 🕒 Moments of Life #6'](https://steemit.com/@deanliu/6-moments-of-life-6)